Learn more about experiential learning opportunities.

 As you do this you will find that there are certain sorts of buildings that interest you, certain types of contexts or situations.
 Your travel and looking may become more specific, more studied.
 You may be able to prepare more for your travels.
 Is it markets?
 Or public squares, churches, apartment buildings, the works of a certain architect or time period.
 This may make your studying more meaningful and focused.

-A small notebook, or sketch pad—something that can be carried anywhere and all the time—will be helpful.
-Develop the habit of spending ten or fifteen minutes sketching things that are appealing or interesting.
+A small notebook or sketch pad—something that can be carried anywhere and all the time—will be helpful.
+Develop the habit of spending 10 or 15 minutes sketching things that are appealing or interesting.
 This will train your eyes as well as your hand.
 Ultimately a facility in sketching will assist you in drawing things of your own imagination.

 Taking photographs will also be useful.
 A life long habit of photographing buildings, gardens and cities may build into one of the greatest resources that you have as an architect.
 Being able to draw upon example, remember the perfect proportion of a space that you loved, or the way in which a view was framed, will make your own designs richer, better, and more meaningful.
 The sketches and the photographs will also be a great help in filling out your portfolio in application to graduate school.